ChicoState/TownHall/VRPS.md

 As an inventor, I want to have better public speaking skills because I want to be able to present my idea successfuly.

 As a developer , I want to create an environment where i can help people become more comfortable with public speaking.

+As a student, I wouldl ike to promote new conversations and spread of new ideas, because this could attribute many great additions to our VR project.

+As a human being, I want to use my skills to help other human beings.